The purpose of this role is to:

 The successful applicant will be expected to:

-• Deliver and teach Electrical engineering subjects to Level 1 to 4 students and apprentice engineers to agreed success targets.
+• Deliver and teach Electrical Installation subjects to Level 1 to 4 students and apprentices to agreed success targets.

 • Ensure that good housekeeping standards are set and met, machinery, tool and equipment stores are secure, well stocked and easily accessed by fellow staff.